Delaware Photographic Society

 The Delaware Photographic Society will take all reasonable care to ensure that all submitted images appear before the judges and are entered in the correct Class.
 However, the Delaware Photographic Society cannot be responsible for any errors or omissions in this regard.
 Entering the contest signifies your acceptance of this notice.

-Mark Leary, Projected Image Director (jumbobluecrab@yahoo.com)
+Mark Lieberman, Projected Image Director (mlieberman47@gmail.com)